mediocregopher/blog.mediocregopher.com/static/src/follow.md

 * [NetNewsWire](https://ranchero.com/netnewswire/) is a good reader for iPhone/iPad/Mac devices, so I'm told.
 Their homepage description makes a much better sales pitch for RSS than I ever could.

-## Option 3: Twitter

-New posts are automatically published to [my Twitter](https://twitter.com/{{
-site.twitter_username }}), so you can follow me there and pray the algorithm smiles upon my tweets enough to show them to you! :pray: :pray: :pray:

-(Apparently the twitter algo downranks posts with links in them, so don't waste your time praying too hard.)

-Also, fair warning, I've decided that twitter is only good for shitposting about crypto, so if you follow me there you're gonna see a lot of that.
-Sign up for the mailing list (and check your spam folder a lot, lol).